Notice of Annual General Meeting in Jetpak Top Holding AB (publ)

 Item 1: Opening of the meeting and election of the chairman of the general meeting

-The nomination committee proposes that Joakim Falkner, Attorney at law, at Baker & McKenzie Advokatbyrå is appointed as chairman of the general meeting and keeper of the minutes or, in his absence, the person appointed by him.
+The nomination committee proposes that Carl Svernlöv, attorney at law, at Baker & McKenzie Advokatbyrå is appointed as chairman of the general meeting or, in his absence, the person appointed by him.